EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 Conn: psql -h  -p 5402 -U bucardo -d postgres
 ```

-Note that by default we connect as the 'bucardo' user.
+Note that by default we connect as the ‘bucardo’ user.
 This is a highly recommended practice, for safety and auditing.
 Since that user obviously does not exist on the newly created databases, we need to add them in:

 ```bash
 $ psql -p 5401 -c 'create user bucardo superuser'